 Applicants to the entry-level program must have a high school diploma or HSE and be able to handle heavy lifting and strenuous activity.

-The Paramedic program involves 47 course hours and takes three concurrent semesters (approximately 1 full year) after completion of the basic EM coursework.
+The Paramedic program involves 44 course hours and takes three concurrent semesters (approximately 1 full year) after completion of the basic EMS coursework.
 The summer term includes 12 credit hours of clinical training in the field

-Those considering the Paramedic Technical Certificate program must take all the EMT-Basic courses.
-Students are admitted to the Emergency Medical Technician - Paramedic technical certificate program through a competitive selection process.
-The program is not open to general enrollment, and applicants must have an EMT-Basic license in Tennessee.
+Those considering the Paramedic Technical Certificate program must take all the EMT courses.
+Students are admitted to the Paramedic technical certificate program through a competitive selection process.
+The program is not open to general enrollment, and applicants must have an AEMT license in Tennessee.
 Individuals wishing to be selected must complete the following application process: